 Our instructions for installing Rancher on Kubernetes describe how to first use K3s or RKE to create and manage a Kubernetes cluster, then install Rancher onto that cluster.

 When the nodes in your Kubernetes cluster are running and fulfill the node requirements, you will use Helm to deploy Rancher onto Kubernetes.
 Helm uses Rancher’s Helm chart to install a replica of Rancher on each node in the Kubernetes cluster.
 We recommend using a load balancer to direct traffic to each replica of Rancher in the cluster.

 For a longer discussion of Rancher architecture, refer to the architecture overview, recommendations for production-grade architecture, or our best practices guide.

 Before installing Rancher, make sure that your nodes fulfill all of the installation requirements.

-For the best performance and greater security, we recommend a dedicated Kubernetes cluster for the Rancher management server.
+For the best performance and greater security, we recommend a separate, dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 After deploying Rancher, you can create or import clusters for running your workloads.